 Acupuncture is an effective form of medical treatment that has evolved into a complete holistic health care system.
 Practitioners of acupuncture and Chinese medicine have used this non-invasive treatment method to help millions of people become well and stay well.

 Acupuncture promotes natural healing.
 It can enhance recuperative power and immunity, support physical and emotional health, and improve overall function and well-being.
 It is a safe, painless and effective way to treat a wide variety of medical problems.

 What is Qi?

-At the core of this ancient medicine is the philosophy that Qi (pronounced “chee”), or vital energy, flows throughout the body.
+According to Classical Chinese Philosophy, Qi (pronounced “chee”), or vital energy, is the force that makes up and binds together all things in the universe.
+Qi flows throughout the body.
 Qi animates the body and protects it from illness, pain and disease.
 Consequently, the quality, quantity and balance of Qi significantly influence a person’s health.

 Qi flows through specific pathways called meridians.
 There are fourteen main meridians inside the body.
 The diagram shows the meridian pathways in the body.
 Each of these is connected to specific organs and glands.

 Meridian pathways are like rivers flowing inside the body.
 Where a river flows, it transports life-giving water that provides nourishment to the land, plants and people.
 Similarly, where meridian pathways flow, they bring life-giving Qi.
 Proper flow of Qi provides nourishment to every cell, organ, gland, tissue and muscle in the body.

 An obstruction to the flow of Qi is like a dam.
 When Qi becomes backed up in one part of the body, the flow becomes restricted in other parts.
 This blockage of the flow of Qi can be detrimental to a person’s health.
 This blockage or stagnation cuts off vital nourishment to the body, organs and glands.